Beluga-lang/Beluga/harpoon.md

   with automatically generated names.
 * `auto-solve-trivial`: trivial subgoals will be solved automatically.
   A subgoal is _trivial_ if the goal is present as an assumption.
+* `auto-impossible`: remove impossible subgoals automatically.
+  A subgoal is _impossible_ if the one of the assumption is not instantiable.

 ### Example